Plumbers' knots: The map

-For fixed $n$, elements of $P_n$ are too rigid to properly model classes of $C^1$ knots.
-Therefore, we require a mechanism by which to increase the articulation of a knot of interest in a fashion which varies continuously across each $P_n$.
-As we will also wish to work with the discriminant, it is convenient to construct the maps $P_n \to P_{n+1}$ so that they take $S_n$ to $S_{n+1}$ and $K_n$ to $K_{n+1}$.
-It would also be useful for the map to be cellular with respect to the cell complex structure on $P_n$, and we will be able to accomplish this using a ``barycentric subdivision" for the majority of the maps in each space.
-The remainder will be forced to map into the interior of cells, but we will be able to identify in which cells the images are contained.
+For fixed $n$, elements of $P_n$ are too rigid to properly model classes of $C^1$ knots, as we see from the multiple representatives of various topological isotopy classes in Table \ref{tab:knottypes}.
+Therefore, we require a mechanism by which to increase the articulation of a knot of interest in a fashion which varies continuously across each $P_n$ and which, in the limit, produces a model of the space of $C^1$ knots.
+It will be convenient to construct the maps $P_n \to P_{n+1}$ so that they take $S_n$ to $S_{n+1}$ in addition to carrying $K_n$ to $K_{n+1}$.
+Such maps clearly involve adding vertices to curves, a process which is complicated by the presence of zero-length pipes in non-singular curves.

+While it would also be useful for the map to be cellular with respect to the cell complex structure on $P_n$, and we will not be able to construct such a map.
+However, we can approximate a cellular map by applying a subdivision to the cell complex in the codomain, after which the map will be ``mostly cellular'' in the sense we can define a cellular map from a large subset of $\Cell_\bullet(P_n)$ to the subdivision of $\Cell_\bullet(P_{n+1})$.
+The remainder of the curves of $P_n$ will be forced to map into the interior of cells in $P_{n+1}$, but we will be able to identify which cells contain their images.

-Occasionally it will be useful to refer to our basis vectors $\{x, y, z\}$ as $\{e_0, e_1, e_2\}$ although this often decreases readability and we will avoid it where possible.
+Occasionally it will be useful to refer to our basis vectors $\{x, y, z\}$ as $\{e_0, e_1, e_2\}$.
 When we write $[n]_3$ we are referring to the reduction of $n$ modulo 3.

 We require two more pieces of notation in order to understand how the maps in the directed system interact with the cell complex.
-In particular, we need to build new permutations that reflect the insertion of vertices into the plumbers' maps.
+First, we need to modify permutations to reflect the insertion of vertices into the plumbers' maps.